 Back pain medications are used initially in the management of all low back pain.
 Over-the-counter medications are very safe and can be used by anyone.
-You do not need your doctors prescription to these medications.
-Most back pains can controlled with a combination of paracetamol and ibuprofen.
+You do not need back pain specialists prescription for these medications.
+Most back pains can controlled with a combination of paracetamol and Nurofen.
 For adults, two paracetamol tablets four times a day and 400 mgs of ibuprofen three times a day is sufficient.

 What are over-the-counter medications for Back pain?

 Over-the-counter medications are pills that can be purchased over-the-counter by anyone above the legal age.
 These medications are:

 Paracetamol is the most commonly used even by back pain specialists in london for back pain in the initial stages.
 It is called an ‘analgesic’ and an ‘antipyretic’.

 Analgesic means that paracetamol is effective in reducing pain.
 Antipyretic means that it reduces fever by working on the temperature settings in our brain.

 Paracetamol reduces the chemicals that are released from the injury to the soft tissues causing low back pain.
 It blocks the pain signals from reaching the brain and therefore it is a very effective pain killer.
 It cannot stop the inflammation and cannot be used for arthritis.

 The normal dose of paracetamol is 1 gram 4 times a day.
 Paracetamol can be taken along with Nurofen after food.

 Nurofen is the most commonly used medication for back pain in the inital stages.
 It is called an ‘anti-inflammatory’ and NSAID medication.